Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Main results

+The gradient of the goal-oriented loss function can be employed in gradient-based optimization algorithms to locate critical points $\hat{\theta} \in \Theta$, i.e., parameters which satisfy $\nabla_\theta \mathcal{L}_T^\textup{GO}(\hat{\theta})=0$ or $\nabla_\theta \reverse{\mathcal{L}}_T^\textup{GO}(\hat{\theta})=0$.
 We show that the gradient of the goal-oriented losses in \eqref{eq:golossf} and \eqref{eq:golossr} with respect to parameters have closed-form expressions which are tractable for computation.
 First, we state additional assumptions which are required to derive an analytical expression for the gradient.

 \begin{condition}[Differentiability] The map $\theta \mapsto \tilde{b}_\theta \in \mathcal{B}$ is continuously differentiable for $\theta \in \Theta$, and the partial derivatives $\partial_{\theta_i} \tilde{b}_\theta: \mathbb{R}^m \to \mathbb{R}^m$ for $i=1,...,d$ are bounded. \end{condition}